The Drive of Life

 The Drive of Life (歲月風雲 (岁月风云, Suìyuè Fēngyún)) is a 2007 grand production drama by TVB and CCTV as a joint production.
 It was specially filmed to celebrate the 10th Anniversary of the handover of Hong Kong back to China from Britain during the period of 1997-2007.

 The theme of the series revolves around the automobile industry in China.
-Told in flashback from 1994, the ups and downs and transformations that Hong Kong has been experiencing before and after the transfer of the sovereignty of Hong Kong is used as a narrative device.
+Told in flashback from 1994, the ups and downs and transformations that Hong Kong has been experiencing before and after the transfer of sovereignty over Hong Kong is used as a narrative device.
 The series was filmed in Hong Kong, Beijing, Ningbo and Vancouver from early October 2006 until May 2007.
 The automobiles featured in the series are from Geely Automobile, as a fictional brand name "Hua-Zhe".
 This stars "TVB Best Actress" winners Charmaine Sheh, Jessica Hsuan, Myolie Wu and Sheren Tang who won their respective "Best Actress" awards in 2006/2014, 1999, 2011, and 2009/2010.

 Astro On Demand, Astro's video on demand service, starts with the series premiere.